Joshthecoder6/Temply-V1-Dev/AI_GENERATOR_ENV.md

 - Emphasizes modern design aesthetics and best practices
 - Defines security boundaries and database access restrictions

-The base prompt is automatically included with every request and can be customized in `app/lib/llm.server.ts`.
+The base prompt is automatically included with every request and can be customized in `app/lib/llm.server.ts` (lines 8-64, variable `SYSTEM_PROMPT`).

 ## Database Security